Inquiry and Connection process in bluetooth – bluez tutorial in c

 Enable Connectable HCI_Write_Scan_Enable (Page) Command_Complete

-Connect (Initiator) HCI_Create_Connection LMP_host_connection_req Connection_Complete
+Connect HCI_Create_Connection LMP_host_connection_req Connection_Complete

 Accept Connection HCI_Accept_Connection_Request LMP_accepted Connection_Complete